bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Appendices.md

 Another survivor, Marion Ironquill-Meadmore, talked about the ten years she spent in a church-run institution.
 The first lesson she was taught was that her parents were not worthy.
 After ten years, she left the school feeling lost in both the Aboriginal and non-Aboriginal worlds, ill-equipped to return to the traditional lifestyle of her community, and yet never feeling at home elsewhere.

 Reconciliation will require a commitment from Canadian society for action.
 This means ensuring that all Aboriginal Canadians, First Nations, Inuit and Métis alike, share in the bounty and opportunity of this country.
-This means ensuring that we hear the voices of First Nations, Métis and Inuit people in their own languages, and
+This means ensuring that we hear the voices of First Nations, Métis and Inuit people in their own languages, and that these Aboriginal voices and languages continue to enrich the cultural heritage of the world.

-Appendix 4 • 373

-374 • Truth & Reconciliation Commission

-that these Aboriginal voices and languages continue to enrich the cultural heritage of the world.

 We cannot be intimidated by the scale of the challenge or discouraged by the failures of the past.
 We owe it to all our children to pass along an even better country than we inherited from our parents and we will not do so as long as Aboriginal peoples continue to be left behind.

 Four years after the conclusion of the five year Truth and Reconciliation Commission of Canada, Canada will mark the one hundred and fiftieth anniversary of Confederation.
 On that anniversary, it is my sincere hope that Aboriginal and non-Aboriginal peoples in this country will fulfill the dream voiced in the very building sixty years ago by decorated Aboriginal veteran Thomas Prince, a dream of First Nations, Inuit and Métis people and non-Aboriginal Canadians forging a new and lasting relationship.
-He said in his own words, “so that they can trust each other and . . . can walk side by side and face this world having faith and confidence in one another.”
+He said in his own words, “so that they can trust each other and…can walk side by side and face this world having faith and confidence in one another.”

 Until that day, we humbly offer our apology as the first step on the path to reconciliation and healing.

 Merci.
 Thank you.
 Meegwetch.
 Ekosi.
 Nakurmiik.

-Statement by The Honourable Gilles Duceppe, M.P.
+#### Statement by The Honourable Gilles Duceppe, M.P.

-Leader of the Bloc Québécois House of Commons, June 11, 2008
+Leader of the Bloc Québécois
+House of Commons, June 11, 2008

 Mr. Speaker, I am very pleased to be here to witness—at last—the Canadian government’s apology to the First Nations, Métis and Inuit people who were victims of federally funded residential schools.